-The requirements for admission to the schools and colleges of optometry, pharmacy, physical therapy, nursing, medical technology, etc. vary.
-However, in all schools, emphasis is placed on mathematics, physics, chemistry and biology.
-Some schools require additional courses, such as psychology, social sciences, literature, philosophy and foreign language.
-The student should contact the school or college of his choice for information on specific requirements.
+The requirements for admission to the schools and colleges of optometry, physical therapy, nursing, medical technology, etc. vary.
+However, in all schools, emphasis is placed on physics, chemistry and biology.
+Some schools require additional courses, such as psychology, social sciences, literature, speech, nutrition, and physiology.
+The student should check with schools of his or her choice for information on specific requirements.
 For further information on a career in other health sciences, and for assistance in planning a course of study, contact the preprofessional advisor.